envisioning/vocab/vocab/rlaif-reinforcement-learning-with-ai-feedback.md

 ---
 category: CORE, IMPL
+generality:
+- 0.65
+- 0.625
+- 0.6
+- 0.575
+- 0.55
+- 0.525
+- 0.5
 slug: rlaif
 summary: A method that combines reinforcement learning techniques with feedback derived from AI models to enhance decision-making or control tasks efficiently.
 title: RLAIF (Reinforcement Learning with AI Feedback)
 ---